MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ```

-**Congratulations!** You’ve just written a set of remote commands for Misty.
+**Congratulations!** You’ve just written another skill for Misty.
 Save your .html document and open it in a web browser to watch Misty go.
-When the document loads, the program will:
+When the document loads, the program:
-* Connect with Misty.
+* Connects with Misty.
-* Send a `DriveTime` command for Misty to drive forward for 5 seconds.
+* Sends a `DriveTime` command for Misty to drive forward for 5 seconds.
-* Subscribe to `TimeOfFlight` events to detect if an object is in Misty’s path and send a `Stop` command if so.
+* Subscribes to `TimeOfFlight` events to detect if an object is in Misty’s path and sends a `Stop` command if so.
-* Subscribe to `LocomotionCommand` to detect when Misty has come to a stop and unsubscribe from the WebSockets.
+* Subscribes to `LocomotionCommand` to detect when Misty has come to a stop and unsubscribes from the WebSocket connections.

+### Full Sample

-**See the full .html document for reference.**
+See the full .html document for reference.

 ```html
 <!DOCTYPE html>
 <html>